 Pueblo Weisbrod Aircraft Museum is a warbird museum with military aircraft, equipment and vehicles on display from WWI through Vietnam.
 Located at the Pueblo airport, this museum is part of a base constructed in a record 90 days shortly after the bombing of Pearl Harbor.
-The search for roasted Pueblo peppers lead us to the city and we got so much more than we anticipated.
+The search for roasted Pueblo peppers lead us to the city and we got more than we anticipated.

-The museum has a good sized gravel lot and we were able to park our 29′ RV next to the edge of the lot, allowing us to put our slides out.
-This also gave us a pretty cool view through the fence of larger aircraft and trucks on display.
-The museum doesn’t have any facilities for RV’ers, but they told us we were more than welcome to come in and use the restrooms during operating hours.
+The museum has a good sized gravel lot.
+We were able to park our 29′ motorhome next to the edge of the lot.
+This allowed us to put our slides out and offer a pretty cool view of larger aircraft and trucks.
+The museum doesn’t have any facilities for RVers, but they told us we were more than welcome to use the restrooms during operating hours.
 Once the museum was closed, we had the lot to ourselves and ran the generator when we needed.

-After the tour, we went off on our own to explore everything in the museum and probably spent another hour examining the aircraft up close and connecting with the history of each.
-This has been one of the best museum experiences for us because, unlike most museums, most of the displays are out in the open for patrons to touch and to see up close.
+After the tour, we went off on our own to explore everything in the museum and spent another hour examining the aircraft up close, connecting with the history of each one.
+This has been one of the best museum experiences for us.
+Unlike larger museums, the displays are out in the open for patrons to touch and see up close.
 We had the opportunity to walk up to almost every aircraft/vehicle, touch it, look inside and really get a sense of the machine.